 Rheumatoid arthritis, or RA, is a chronic inflammatory autoimmune disease that affects your joints.
 Most often, joint pain is in your hands, wrists, knees, and ankles.

 RA causes symmetrical pain, which means you will likely feel similar joint pain on both sides of your body.
 Additionally, joint stiffness and muscle pain tend to be worse in the morning.
 Too much sitting or periods of inactivity, like taking a long car ride, can also lead to pain and stiffness.

-Some people may experience complications in other parts of the body, according to the National Institute of Arthritis and Musculoskeletal and Skin Diseases.
-These include:
+Some people may experience complications in other parts of the body, according to the

 - dry eyes and mouth

 - bumpy skin

 All these physical issues may lead to difficulty in social settings or in day-to-day functioning, which can affect your mood.

 According to a

 The results comparing quality of life in people with RA and the general population were mixed, but researchers concluded that quality of life in people with RA should be a serious consideration when creating a treatment plan.